GoekeLab/m6anet/docs/source/quickstart.rst

         |-- HEK293T-METTL3-KO-rep1  # dataset dir
         |-- HEK293T-WT-rep1 # dataset dir

-Each dataset under the ``data`` directory contains the following directories:
+Here we are not going to use the Hek293T_config.yml.
+The dataset that we will be using comes under the ``data`` directory and it contains the following sub-directories:

 * ``fast5`` : Raw signal FAST5 files
 * ``fastq`` : Basecalled reads